jlsajfj/Portfolio/Javascript/Node.JS/README.md

 ### [Mental Bot](./Mental%20Bot.md)

-This includes features from [Mention Bot](./Mention%20Bot.md) and [Clear Bot](./Clear%20Bot), so of the three it is only necessary to read this one.
+This includes features from [Mention Bot](./Mention%20Bot.md) and [Clear Bot](./Clear%20Bot), so of the three it is only necessary to see this one.

 ### [Polybot](./Polybot.md)